-Study: Dental therapists worldwide offer safe careApril 10th, 2012 in Dentistry
+Study: Dental therapists worldwide offer safe careApril 10, 2012 By RACHEL D'ORO , Associated Press in Medicine & Health / Dentistry

 (AP) -- A new report says dental therapists worldwide including those in rural Alaska, offer safe, competent care in locations with rare access to dentists.